MibAX/TastyBites/README.md

 **⚠️ Note :**
-> The only change here is the addition of `/list` to the route.
+> The change here is the addition of `/list` to the parent route.
 This small update directs the Recipes menu to point directly to the recipes list.

 **Before:**